MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 >
 > Microsoft Edge Web Platform constantly evolves to improve user experience, security, and privacy.
 To learn more, see [Site compatibility-impacting changes coming to Microsoft Edge](/microsoft-edge/web-platform/site-impacting-changes).

+## Version 105.0.xxxx.x: September x, 2022

+### Feature updates

+- **Enhanced security mode improvements.** Enhanced security mode now supports WebAssembly for x64 Windows.
+Additional cross-platform support is expected in the future.
+For more information, see [Browse more safely with Microsoft Edge](https://docs.microsoft.com/en-us/deployedge/microsoft-edge-security-browse-safer).

+- **Improvement to the Cloud Site List Management experience for IE mode.**

+  - You can restore to one of the last 3 published versions of your site list in the Microsoft 365 Admin Center.
+For more information, see [Restore a previous version of a site list](https://docs.microsoft.com/en-us/deployedge/edge-ie-mode-cloud-site-list-mgmt#restore-a-previous-version-of-a-site-list).
+  - You can identify gaps in your enterprise site list by configuring reporting of site feedback with the [InternetExplorerIntegrationCloudUserSitesReporting](https://docs.microsoft.com/en-us/deployedge/microsoft-edge-policies#internetexplorerintegrationcloudusersitesreporting) and [InternetExplorerIntegrationCloudNeutralSitesReporting policies](https://docs.microsoft.com/en-us/deployedge/microsoft-edge-policies#internetexplorerintegrationcloudneutralsitesreporting).
+You can view local site list URLs from users and potentially misconfigured neutral site URLs in the Microsoft Edge site lists experience in the Microsoft 365 Admin Center.
+To learn more, see [View site feedback on the Microsoft 365 Admin Center](https://docs.microsoft.com/en-us/deployedge/edge-ie-mode-cloud-site-list-mgmt#view-site-feedback-on-the-microsoft-365-admin-center-1).
+  - You can configure session cookie sharing between Microsoft Edge and Internet Explorer for IE mode on your site list in the Microsoft 365 Admin Center.
+To learn more, see [Cookie sharing between Microsoft Edge and Internet Explorer](https://docs.microsoft.com/en-us/deployedge/edge-ie-mode-add-guidance-cookieshare).

+- **Improvements to the Cloud Site List Management experience for IE mode now available in GCC.** GCC customers can now utilize the full Microsoft Edge site list experience in the Microsoft 365 Admin Center.

 ## Version 104.0.1293.70: August 25, 2022

 Fixed various bugs and performance issues.